sbabic/swupdate/doc/source/overview.rst

 need of an own kernel, because the two copies guarantees that it is always possible to upgrade the not running copy.

-SWUpdate will set U-Boot's variable to signal the boot loader that a new image is successfully installed.
+SWUpdate will set bootloader's variable to signal the that a new image is successfully installed.

 Single copy - running as standalone image
 -----------------------------------------

 The software upgrade application consists of kernel (maybe reduced dropping not required drivers) and a small root file system, with the application and its libraries.
 The whole size is much less than a single copy of the system software.
 Depending on set up, I get sizes from 2.5 until 8 MB for the stand-alone root file system.
 If the size is very important on small systems, it becomes negligible on systems with a lot of storage